loneconservative/guidelines/For New Contributors.md

 If you’ve contacted us about covering a specific topic or issue, or have been asked specifically to cover one, we’ll send you further guidelines directly.

+**Please do not send us finished articles which you expect us to publish.
+Please send us a topic proposal first, then wait for approval.** At the very least, this ensures we do not have five people writing about the same topic.

 If you’re interested in joining the team and contributing in whatever way, we would like you to do the following:

 1. Read through this guide, as well as our past articles and media, and make sure you’re familiar with our site’s content and tone.